Joao4569/farm_fresh/README.md

 - Once the logic was in place for the search bar functionality, I manually tested it by running multiple search queries with search terms that were either in the products names or descriptions and checking the results.
 I did not find an error with this and it is working as expected.

 - After creating the shopping cart view, it's URL's and template, I then set up the links in the base.html template as well as the mobile top header template, ran the server and tested that all the links were working as planned.

+- After completing the add to cart view, In order to test its functionality, I printed the shopping cart from the session in the add to cart view.
+By adding a couple products to the cart and checking the console I could see each products id and the quantity added.

 **Image Placeholder**